Bramayugam: Critical response

-Bramayugam received positive reviews from critics especially for the cast, production design, background score, sound design and cinematography.
+Bramayugam received highly positive reviews from critics especially for the cast, production design, background score, sound design and cinematography.

-Akshay P R of DT Next rated 4 out of 5 and wrote, "Director Rahul Sadasivan is yet again exploring the haunted mansion theme but is quite different from his previous film 'Bhoothakalam' as it was more of dealing with our own past, but Bramayugam (The Age of Madness) is more of a black and white film, in the horror-thriller genre to explore the power pattern in history."
-Nikhil Sebastian of Pinkvilla rated 4 out of 5 and verdicted, "Bramayugam stands out as a cinematic gem that transcends the typical horror genre.
-With a captivating blend of mystery, drama, and the rich mythical folklore of Kerala, it offers a compelling narrative that captivates audiences".
+Akshay P. R. of DT Next rated 4 out of 5 and wrote, "Director Rahul Sadasivan is yet again exploring the haunted mansion theme but is quite different from his previous film 'Bhoothakalam' as it was more of dealing with our own past, but Bramayugam (The Age of Madness) is more of a black and white film, in the horror-thriller genre to explore the power pattern in history."
+Anandu Suresh of The Indian Express described Bramayugam as Malayalam's "horror cinema peaked here" moment.
+He lauded Mammootty's performance, in particular, noting, "While he has consistently displayed brilliance in portraying grey characters, with Baskara Pattelar in Vidheyan (1994) and Kuttan in Puzhu (2022) being prime examples, Mammootty surpasses himself in Bramayugam, exuding darkness like never before.
+Even at this age and stage in his career, he doesn't hold back in even the most disturbing scenes in the film, going all in and extracting the best from himself to elevate the movie.
+His sharp and measured dialogue delivery, along with the malevolence he exudes through subtle glances and smirks, further enhances the brilliance of Bramayugam."

 Sanjith Sidhardhan of OTTplay rated 3.5 out of 5 and reviewed, "Mammootty's Bramayugam benefits richly from its engaging screenplay, cinematography and performances, which makes the viewer forget that it's a black-and-white film and lets you enjoy the magic of cinema."

 Reviewing for The News Minute, Sukanya Shaji stated, "The heart of this monochrome horror thriller is, of course, Mammootty.
 Even as Potti makes your stomach churn in disgust, Mammootty makes you want to clap for his versatility as a performer.
-Arjun Asokan and Sidharth Bharathan perhaps have more screen time than Mammootty, and make good use of it, though some scenes make you think that the characters could have benefitted from the experienced craft of more seasoned actors."
+Arjun Ashokan and Sidharth Bharathan perhaps have more screen time than Mammootty, and make good use of it, though some scenes make you think that the characters could have benefitted from the experienced craft of more seasoned actors."

 The New Indian Express Vignesh Madhu rated 3.5/5 and reviewed, "While Bhoothakaalam saw Rahul expertly handling psychology and supernatural elements, he blends folklore and horror in Bramayugam to create a terrifying atmosphere where almost every moment is an event.

 Nirmal Jovial from The Week rated 4 out of 5 and verdicted, "Bramayugam has a major reliance on visual storytelling, but its memorability isn't derived from visual gimmicks or jump scares.
 Instead, it's the intricate world-building orchestrated by Sadasivan, with significant support from Ramakrishnan, within a confined yet evocative setting, that truly captivated this reviewer."